Pennsylvania teachers union: Schools should require masks - NewsBreak

 “We are at a crossroads, and what our schools decide now will set the stage for what this school year looks like.
 If we’re going to be able to keep our schools open for in-person instruction all year, we need to make the right decisions now,” he said.

-Masking has become a , with heated discussions taking place at the local level as school boards decide what their policy will be as schools reopen for the fall.
+Masking has become a highly contentious and politicized issue, with heated discussions taking place at the local level as school boards decide what their policy will be as schools reopen for the fall.
 Some Pennsylvania districts said they will require masks, while others have decided to make them optional.

-Joseph Roy, superintendent of Bethlehem Area School District, announced Wednesday that masks will be required in school buildings, citing the exponential spread of the virus in surrounding Northampton County since early July.

-Roy said the district’s health experts have determined that the ongoing surge means “there’s no more latitude” on mandated, universal masking.
-The measure will be in place at least through the end of September.

-“I’m not happy that that’s where we are, but I have to do my duty to protect our kids and our staff and our community and it’s clearly the right thing to do,” he said.

-The state Health Department is urging school districts to follow federal guidance and require masks for all students, teachers and staff, regardless of vaccination status, but Alison Beam, the acting health secretary, that a statewide mandate is not under discussion.
+The state Health Department is urging school districts to follow federal guidance and require masks for all students, teachers and staff, regardless of vaccination status, but Alison Beam, the acting health secretary, said this week that a statewide mandate is not under discussion.

-Statewide, confirmed infections have nearly doubled over the past two weeks to an average of 2,000 per day.
-Hospitalizations are up sharply and deaths have started to rise again, too.

 Comments / 0